Fabolous

-In 2004, Jackson signed to Atlantic Records (another subsidiary of Warner Music Group), after leaving Elektra, where he released Real Talk, his first and only album under Atlantic.
-In 2006, Jackson was let out of his contract with Atlantic and officially signed with Def Jam Recordings (owned by Warner competitor Universal Music Group).
-Also in 2006, Jackson founded his own record label, Street Family Records.
-In 2007, he released From Nothin' to Somethin', under Def Jam.
-In 2009, he released his fifth album, Loso's Way.
-Throughout the years, Jackson has amassed a number of self-released mixtapes, including several installments of his highly acclaimed There Is No Competition series and The S.O.U.L.
-Tape series.
-He released his sixth album, The Young OG Project, in 2014.

 Life and career

 1977–2000: Early life and career beginnings

 Fabolous was born John David Jackson on November 18, 1977, and is of Dominican and African-American descent.
 He grew up in Breevort Houses in the Bedford-Stuyvesant neighborhood of the Brooklyn borough of New York City.

 Jackson attended High School of Art & Design and City-As-School High School in Manhattan, and eventually Boys and Girls High School in Bed-Stuy.
 While in his senior year of high school, Jackson began to pursue a career in hip hop music.
 In the early years of his career, he rapped under the name Fabolous Sport, in reference to Ralph Lauren's Polo Sport line, however this was later shortened to simply Fabolous.
 The misspelling was unintentional; Jackson originally intended to be simply called "Fabulous" but incorrectly spelled it during a freestyle and it stuck.
-He was invited to rap live on American record producer and music executive DJ Clue's radio show, then on New York City radio station Hot 97.
-Fabolous and N.O.R.E. rapped over the instrumental to The Lox's Money, Power & Respect, and DJ Clue subsequently signed Fabolous to his record label, Desert Storm Records.
-Fabolous was then featured on several DJ Clue mixtapes, as well as mixtapes with Roc-A-Fella artists.
-This earned Fabolous and Desert Storm a distribution deal with Elektra Records.
+He was invited to rap live on American record producer and music executive DJ Clue's radio show, then on New York City's radio station Hot 97.
+Fabolous and N.O.R.E. performed over the instrumental to The Lox's song "Money, Power & Respect", and the following day, Clue signed Fabolous to his record label, Desert Storm Records as its second artist after Clue.
+Fabolous made his debut commercial appearance on Clue's The Professional (1998) on two of its tracks, one of which alongside Mase and Foxy Brown.
+In the following two years, Fabolous and Desert Storm were signed to Elektra Records (a subsidiary of Warner Music Group) through a distribution deal with the label.
 In a September 6, 2001, interview with Hot104.com, Fabolous said he never planned on becoming a rapper and told the website: "I was just trying to make some money, ya know?
 I got tired of being broke.
 This was something where I could make some money.
 It just happened for me."